 - Dress it up with classic black in a skirt or pants and a pair of heels.

 - If you have a heavier huipil appropriate for cooler weather, pair it with leather pants or skirt and tights.

-- Cinch the waist of a dress-length huipil with a belt, or wear it loose with a cute hat.
+- Cinch the waist of a longer, huipil dress with a belt, or wear it loose with a cute hat.

-- Accessorise with a chunky neclace that echoes a key colour in the the embroidery.
+- Accessorise with a chunky necklace that echoes a key colour in the embroidery.

 - Take inspiration from the 19th centuries coolest and arguably most famous huipil maven, Frida Kahlo, by styling your hair in some braids and wearing some dangly earrings.
 If you’re feeling extra bold, add some fresh blooms to your locks.

 Furthermore, try to learn a little about the symbology of the embellishment and how it relates to the culture of the particular indigenous group.
-It not only makes a great story when someone asks you about your gorgeous outfit but makes the experience of donning your huipil that much richer.
-It’s also important to culturally appreciate not appropriate – see this post for dos and don’ts of wearing the traditional dress of other cultures.
+It not only makes a great story when someone asks you about your gorgeous outfit but makes the experience of wearing your huipil that much richer.
+It’s important to culturally appreciate not appropriate these traditional dress pieces.